WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/out-of-band-channeling.md

 2. A DNS server configured to log all requests (or a service like Burp Collaborator)
 3. Proper network connectivity (the MariaDB server must be able to resolve external domains)

+### Ethical and Legal Considerations

+Out-of-band exfiltration techniques can extract sensitive data without visible application responses.
+Use these techniques responsibly:

+- Only perform OOB attacks on systems with explicit written authorization
+- Ensure your data capture infrastructure is properly secured
+- Document all testing activities and findings
+- Never exfiltrate actual sensitive data from production during assessments
+- Consider legal implications in your jurisdiction - data exfiltration may have specific legal consequences
+- Report findings through proper responsible disclosure channels

 ### Advanced Techniques

 #### Encoding Data for DNS Transport